 The New Jersey Department of Transportation (NJDOT) Bureau of Environmental Resources (BEPR) oversees this aspect of the project in cooperation with NJTPA, and Monmouth County to coordinate with the permitting agencies such as NJDEP and NJSHPO (New Jersey State Historic Preservation Office) to develop a cohesive plan for proposed improvements.
 The agencies look carefully at comments from the public and thus community involvement is an important part of environmental process and moving the project forward with consensus and environmental compliance.
 The results of the environmental screening, were presented at the public meetings.
 The approved Purpose & Need Statement and documentation is important for the review agencies to work well with the project team in moving the project forward from the earlier phases into design and construction phases.
 Community involvement is an integral part of this process.

-The primary task of stakeholders and engaging public opinion is to assist Monmouth County in the development of the proposed bridge and roadway improvements.
-The County and Project Team are very interested in knowing how the local community uses the bridge, any current traffic problems and how the public sees the proposed improvement plans.
-Community Outreach during the planning stages is a vital part of the transportation improvement delivery process and we encourage the community to follow, participate and help make sure every potential effective element has been considered and examined for its viability.
+The primary task of stakeholders and engaging public opinion was to assist Monmouth County in the development of the proposed bridge and roadway improvements.
+The County and Project Team appreciated knowing how the local community uses the bridge, any current traffic problems and how the public would benefit from the final design plans for the bridge replacement and approach roadway improvements.
+Community Outreach during the planning stages was a vital part of the successful implementation of the transportation improvement delivery process and the Project Team will continue to encourage the community to follow, participate and ensure awareness and effective communication during the Construction phase of the project.

 Public meetings are a good way to make your voice heard and insure a successful project further down the road.
-If you are unable to attend a meeting, you can keep tabs on new project developments by visiting this Web site and reviewing the meeting reports and PowerPoint presentations.
-Naturally, coming out to the meeting is the best way to stay involved and get your answers first hand with the project team present.
+If you are unable to attend a meeting, you can keep tabs on new project developments by visiting this project website and reviewing the meeting reports and PowerPoint presentations.
+Naturally, coming out to an in-person public meeting or attending an online public meeting is the best way to stay involved and get your answers first hand with the project team present.
 However, if you still have questions we’ve made it easy for you to reach the Project Team and your County official directly by using the General Comment/Question Form.

 Monmouth County and the cooperating agencies of NJTPA and NJDOT, encourages community members to voice their concerns and contribute suggestions to the Project Team.
 To provide input, attend one of the public meetings or contact: